1.2 Million Minutes of Teaching, Now Build with Us, & Podcast Teaser with JP Hong

 • What actually matters when you’re trying to apply something, not just remember it.

-That’s a big part of why we’ve started building out the team more thoroughly.
-We’ve recently onboarded a new on-call team, and they’re already working through articles with exactly that in mind: making sure the educational quality is as good as it can be, as well as the content is technically accurate.
 There’s a difference between an article that contains information and one that genuinely teaches.
-That’s the standard we want to hold ourselves to.
-We’re committed to maintaining and refining the level of care we put behind the work.
+That’s the standard we want to hold ourselves to, and we’re committed to maintaining and refining that level of care behind the work.

 P’Fella ❤️